SamJSui/Patchalysis/README.md

 ### Prerequisites

 This project requires Python and several data analysis libraries, listed in `requirements.txt`.
+This project also relies on Dataverse being operational, as data is downloaded from this platform, as seen in `notebooks/02-note_sentences.ipynb`.

 ### Installation